pdmosses/agda-material/docs/README.md

 web pages and LaTeX files.

 This is the README page for the repository [pdmosses/agda-material].
-It explains how to install, test, and make use of Agda-Material.
+It explains how to create a repository for using Agda-Material.

 See the [home] page for an overview of motivation and features.

+See the [user guide] for a summary of how to generate websites and PDFs with Agda-Material.

 ## Repository contents